Fairness

 In the machine-learning community, fairness discussions often focus on measuring a model’s fairness and on ways to improve measured fairness at the model level through interventions during data processing or training.
 The different notions of fairness, such as equality and equity, are reflected in different fairness measures.
 We illustrate three groups of measures that are commonly discussed, though many others have been proposed.

-We generally measure a model’s fairness with regard to one or more protected attributes – protected attributes are the subset of features that divide the demographic groups for which we are concerned about wrongful discrimination.
+We generally measure a model’s fairness with regard to one or more protected attributes—protected attributes are the subset of features that divide the demographic groups for which we are concerned about wrongful discrimination.

 Anti-Classification

 Anti-classification is a simple fairness criterion asserting that a model should not use the protected attributes when making predictions.
 For example, a model for mortgage decisions should not use the protected attributes of race, gender, and age.
 Anti-classification is also known as fairness through unawareness or fairness through blindness, since the model should be blind to protected attributes*.* It is often considered as a weak or naive fairness criteria, since it does not account for proxies, that is, other features correlated with the protected attributes.
-For example, as discussed above, a mortgage model may learn racially-biased decisions without access to the applicant’s race by relying on the applicant’s address as a proxy.
+For example, as discussed before, a mortgage model may learn racially biased decisions without access to the applicant’s race by relying on the applicant’s address as a proxy.

 Anti-classification is trivially achieved by removing the protected attributes from the dataset before training.
 The protected attributes can also be removed at inference time by replacing their values in all inputs with a constant.
-An outsider without access to the training or inference code can also externally audit the model by searching for evidence that it uses the protected attribute in decision making: Technically, we simply search for violations of a robustness invariant that says the model should predict the same outcome for two inputs that only differ in the protected attributes.
+An outsider without access to the training or inference code can also externally audit the model by searching for evidence that it uses the protected attribute in decision-making: technically, we simply search for violations of a robustness invariant that says the model should predict the same outcome for two inputs that only differ in the protected attributes.
 We can express this formally (see also chapter Model Quality): We expect that the prediction of model f is the same for all possible inputs x independent of whether the protected attribute A of x has value 0 or 1: ∀x. f(x[A←0]) = f(x[A←1]).
 We can now use any strategy to find inputs that violate this invariant from random sampling to adversarial attack search (see chapter Security and Privacy).
 If we find a single input that violates this invariant, we know that the model violates anti-classification.

 In practice, anti-classification can be a good starting point to think about what features should be used for a decision procedure and which should be considered as protected attributes, but it should probably never be the end of the fairness discussions.